eugenioLopezRamos/slika-photography/README.md

 - Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
 - Change the images on the home tab

 _admin panel front end_

 - Sort files into files and folders, right now it looks messy.
 - Add friendly forwarding on admin pages

 **DONE**

+- Add staticController testing (for the slides). - Done, completes the moving of logic from slidersContent to controller
 - Move logic from slidersContent (view) to staticController - Done, testing still to go
 - In the spirit of DRYness, change the tab_ getter and post_api routes to use the normal tab/blog routes and respond to format: JS to do their current jobs.
 Result: tried to do it but I cant specify GET request contentType (http://stackoverflow.com/questions/17725110/jquery-ajax-get-and-contenttype) So I'll be keeping this as it is.
 - initial presentation of file manager is wrong (subfolders shown but files hidden)